Old Fisherman: I'm not, but I still don't wanna!

 - In Love Pistols, the main character, Norio, gets into a scooter accident.
 As he realises his life is in danger, he quickly realises he doesn't want to die a virgin, "without ever knowing the soft, sweet figure of a woman, and tasting—"... well, he gets detailed.

-- In the Marvel run of The Transformers issue #59, Blurr once laments that he is too young to die, as he is "only" 4 million years old.
+- The Transformers (Marvel): In issue #59, Blurr once laments that he is too young to die, as he is "only" 4 million years old.
 While it sounds like it was intended for comedy, given the ridiculous length of time that is to a human, it actually isn't.
 Cybertronians are so ridiculously long-lived that a million years is very close to their age equivalent of a human decade.
 As such, Blurr is reasonably dismayed at the prospect of being blown up by Decepticons in what would be his early 40s.

 - In Shrek, where Fiona points out Shrek having an arrow stuck in his butt, to which Donkey begins to panic, and even exclaims, "I'm too young for you to die!"